kiranshila/cybermonday/README.md

 even supports inline html and html around markdown-formated text.

-However, `cybermonday` also provides access to a hiccup representation of the Flexmark AST and the multimethod to provide the final pass transformation from Flexmark to HTML.
+However, `cybermonday` also provides access to a hiccup representation of the Flexmark (and remark) AST and the multimethod to provide the final pass transformation from this intermediate representation to HTML.
 This allows the user to customize how the raw markdown AST gets transformed into html, allowing for easy extension and customization.

 I'm using this library on my blog at kiranshila.com - please let me know if you